hashicorp/terraform-provider-aws/website/docs/d/connect_bot_association.markdown

 * `instance_id` - (Required) The identifier of the Amazon Connect instance.
 You can find the instanceId in the ARN of the instance.

 ## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `lex_region` - (Required) The Region in which the Amazon V1 Lex bot has been created.